Global Design

 Active Design, the path to new uses (at full speed)

 Beyond this, we can imagine pathways contributing to well-being (QCVT), instilling values (employer branding), or new ways of working (flex-office).
+Active Design is really about the natural adoption of practices whatever they may be.

 To combat sedentary lifestyles, Active Design has mainly developed around solutions encouraging sport.
 However, although athletics tracks are appearing in corridors, their role is to create routes, designed to activate employees in a natural way.